 - 1. Select Administration | System Settings | SWG Devices. - 2.
 In the Devices tree, right-click the Management Devices Group node and choose Add HA Device. - 3.
-In the main window, enter the mandatory Device IP, and optionally enter a description.
-Note that the device type is automatically set to Passive Policy Server. - 4.
-Click Save. - 5.
+In the main window, enter the mandatory Device IP, and optionally enter a description - 4.
+Select the device type High Availability Server.
+Note that the device type is automatically set to Passive Policy Server. - 5.
+Click Save. - 6.
 Optionally, specify a virtual device IP, which will automatically route to whichever Policy Server is active at any given time, as follows: - a.
 In the tree pane, select Management Devices Group. - b.
-In the main window, specify a virtual Device IP and click Save. - 6.
-To complete implementation of High Availability, including synchronization of the database and configuration files, click .
+In the main window, specify a virtual Device IP and click Save. - 7.
+To complete implementation of High Availability, including synchronization of the database and configuration files, click ...